 Nichols runs a shuttle to retail establishments for your convenience, but you may need to be prepared for your first few days on campus before a shuttle is available.
 Nichols offers a bedding ordering service.
 Residence Life staff can send you the link.
 That way, your bedding will be delivered right to Nichols and you do not have to pack it.

 What should I do when I arrive?

 Keep your plane ticket, your signed I-20, and your passport handy when you travel.
 If you are given a declarations form to fill out on the plane, fill it out and keep it with you.
 When you arrive at Logan, you will print off an arrival document at a kiosk in the arrival terminal and proceed to the border guard.
 They will ask for all your documents.
-After passing through CBP, go to baggage claim.
-After baggage claim you will go through one more checkpoint, so keep your documents available.
+After passing through CBP, go to the baggage claim.
+After the baggage claim you will go through one more checkpoint, so keep your documents available.
 Upon exiting the international arrivals area, you will exit into the terminal reception area.
 Look for the Nichols College representative holding a Nichols College sign.

 Nichols College is approved by the US Government to accept international students for study at Nichols.